jxmot/markdown-hitcounter/README.md

 This started out as an interesting afternoon project.
 I created it because I could not find *exactly* what I needed in the many hit counters out there.

 And this project has evolved since then with the addition (and changes) of JSON formatted counter files, and sorted counter data retrieval.
+And the latest change was adding a 5th column to contain some GitHub statistics.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=markdown-hitcounter">